paterit/django-microservice-template/docs/source/technical/install_and_config.rst

   sudo sysctl -w vm.max_map_count=262144

-Docker-engine context for cicd docker-machine
+The docker-engine context for cicd docker-machine
 ---------------------------------------------

-To be able to call docker commands in the context of the docker-engine located on your {{ project_name }}-cicd docker-machine you need to set up propely environment variable for DOCKER.
+To be able to call docker commands in the context of the docker-engine located on your {{ project_name }}-cicd docker-machine you need to set up properly environment variable for DOCKER.
 You can do it by loading environment variables defined in `docker-machine.docker.env` file:

 ::